Unity-Technologies/ml-agents/docs/Python-API.md

 A `StepResult` has the following fields:

- - `obs` is a list of numpy arrays observations collected by the group of agent.
+ - `obs` is a list of numpy arrays observations collected by the agent.
 (Each array has one less dimension than the arrays in `BatchedStepResult`)
  - `reward` is a float.
 Corresponds to the rewards collected by the agent since the last simulation step.
  - `done` is a bool.
 Is true if the Agent was terminated during the last